typed-macro/typed-macro/README.md

       localName: '__macro',
     })

-    // expand the isnerted macros
+    // expand the inserted macros
     yield appendToBody(template.statement.ast(`__macro()`))

     // do some thing..